 About the Institute of Refrigeration

-- Free access to quality, practical information and updates through a range of Technical Guidance Notes.
+- Access to quality, practical information and updates through a range of Technical Guidance Notes.

 - Annual Data-CD full of technical information including Refrigerant Codes of Practice, Guidance notes, REAL Zero guidelines, and catalogue of 10 years of technical papers